Dr Vic Clarke

 Profile

-In 2020 I completed my PhD entitled ‘Reading and Writing the Northern Star, 1837-1847’, co-supervised by Professor Richard Salmon (School of English) and Professor Malcolm Chase (School of History) at the University of Leeds.
+I studied at Leeds for my MA in Victorian Literature and then my PhD, entitled ‘Reading and Writing the Northern Star, 1837-1847’, co-supervised by Professor Richard Salmon (School of English) and Professor Malcolm Chase (School of History), completed in 2020.
 My doctoral research offered the first long-term study of the leading newspaper of the Chartist movement in Britain, the Northern Star.
 This project combined literary and digital humanities methodology to offer new insights within this neglected area of Chartist history.
 My research was funded by the White Rose College of Arts and Humanities DTC of the Arts & Humanities Research Council.

 During my doctoral studies I worked as Research Assistant on the project Letterpress: Past, Present, and Future (2017-2018), led by Dr. James Mussell, and have taught on a variety of undergraduate modules in the School of English.
 My research has been published in Print, Politics, and the Provincial Press in Modern Britain (ed.
 Ian Cawood, 2019); as well as The Victorianist (2018) and History Workshop Online (2020).
 I have also contributed to public engagement work as one of the resident historians for the Kennington Chartist Project (2018); and conducted audience analysis research for the East End Women’s Museum (2020).